1. Do I have to use my own address?

 12. What if my pen pal does not respond?

-If you do not receive a reply within one month, please try writing again.
+If you do not receive a reply within within 6-8 weeks, please try writing again.
 Sometimes mail gets lost or situations keep the prisoner from responding right away.
 If, however, you do not receive a reply after two or three attempts, please contact us.

 13. What if I write for a couple of months and decide this just isn’t for me?